-One of the main benefits to a living trust is that, in using a living trust, the assets in your estate may not have to go through probate.
-Without a living trust, probate is a necessary legal process if you leave your assets to heirs via a will.
+One of the main benefits of a family trust is that, in using a family trust, the assets in your estate may not have to go through probate.
+Without a family trust, probate is a necessary legal process if you leave your assets to heirs via a will.
 An estate planning attorney Scottsdale AZ can provide knows that the probate process can take months before heirs are able to access the assets you leave them.
-There are also situations where that probate process can be drawn out even longer; for example, if someone contests a will, this usually prolongs the probate process.
+There are also situations where that probate process can be drawn out even longer; for example, if someone contests a last will and testament, this usually prolongs the probate process.

-Although it can be difficult to imagine your mortality and to reach out to an estate planning attorney Scottsdale AZ depends upon, most people do want to leave a will and any assets to loved ones or to charity.
+Although it can be difficult to imagine your mortality and to reach out to an estate planning attorney Scottsdale AZ depends upon, most people want to leave a will and assets to loved ones or to charity.
 Your life is special and individual, and chances are, so are your wishes for what to do with your assets after you leave.
-Although creating a will may seem daunting, as well as time consuming, working with a Scottsdale estate planning attorney you have confidence in can make the process go smoothly and more quickly than you might think.
+Although creating a will may seem daunting, as well as time-consuming, working with a Scottsdale estate planning attorney you have confidence it can make the process go smoothly and more quickly than you might think.

 Estate Planning Attorney Scottsdale AZ | Keep Life Personal